Truckers Helping Pets - Volunteer Today - HOME PAGE

 Be honest with us and honor our drivers and the layover homes they may visit.

 *ALL pets must be sociable with humans, dogs, cats, and other animals.

 If it takes your pet more than a few minutes to at least accept to our driver and remains confrontational,

 we may not transport and the pet may be removed from our board.

 *The larger the dog, the longer it will take to get it moved.
 It requires a special driver to take the larger pets.

-*We DO NOT take barnyard animals.
+*We DO NOT take barnyard animals or birds.

 *Please be honest in the breed of your pet.